JuanjoFernandez/sqlalchemy-challenge/README.md

 ## *Application Breakdown*

 ## *Task List*
-### Step 1 - Climate Analysis and Exploration
+## Step 1 - Climate Analysis and Exploration
+### Preparation
-- [] Use SQLAlchemy create_engine to connect to your sqlite database.
+- [X] Use SQLAlchemy create_engine to connect to your sqlite database.
-- [] Use SQLAlchemy automap_base() to reflect your tables into classes and save a reference to those classes called Station and Measurement.
+- [X] Use SQLAlchemy automap_base() to reflect your tables into classes and save a reference to those classes called Station and Measurement.
-- [] Link Python to the database by creating an SQLAlchemy session.
+- [X] Link Python to the database by creating an SQLAlchemy session.

 ### Precipitation Analysis
 - [] Start by finding the most recent date in the data set.